-We asked our friend David Skurnik of Skurnik Wines, who imports wines to top restaurants from around the world, to tell us what wines he’s been drinking.
-Here are his top wine picks along with a nifty trick for chilling sparkling or white wine in under 10 minutes.
+We asked our friend David Skurnik of Skurnik Wines, who imports wines to top restaurants from around the world, to tell us what wines he's been drinking.
+Here are his top picks.

 New Zealand Sauvignon Blanc